nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

-AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+ModuleTracker data are saved as a JSON file `[JAR file location]/data/moduletracker.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**